 April is National Financial Literacy Month, and according to the stats, most of us could use a refresher in financial education.
 A study conducted by FINRA Investor Education Foundation revealed that only 34% of Americans could ace a quiz on basic financial literacy topics such as interest rates, inflation, and mortgage rates.
 The lack of financial literacy can lead to devastating consequences.
-In fact, 62% of U.S. adults report having credit card debt and a quarter have nothing saved for retirement.
+In fact, 56% of Americans carry a balance on all active credit card accounts, and a quarter have nothing saved for retirement.

 - Donate.
 There are many national organizations dedicated to advancing youth financial literacy, including Jump$tart Coalition for Personal Financial Literacy, W!se, and Council for Economic Education.
 If you want to go more local, consider Donors Choose to donate to a specific initiative near you.